inspektor-gadget/inspektor-gadget/docs/guides/trace/tcp.md

 ---
-title: 'The "tcptracer" gadget'
+title: 'The "trace tcp" gadget'
 weight: 10
 ---

-The `tcptracer` gadget is used to monitor tcp connections.
+The `tcp` gadget is used to monitor tcp connections.

 ## How to use it?